komali2/blog/content/posts/taidong-indepth-tourism/index.md

 ### Eat Hella Good Lunch

 After packing up, we load onto the bus and drive WAY out to [Chenggong Township](https://maps.app.goo.gl/821CbF65SNc8Ur4k7), a town about an hour from Taidong that's famous for its harbor, where spearfisherman dock and sell marlin.
-Our first destination is a reknown and award-winning slow food restaurant, [旗遇海味](https://maps.app.goo.gl/EBJ7ZJwC9tzncEjVA).
+Our first destination is a renowned and award-winning slow food restaurant, [旗遇海味](https://maps.app.goo.gl/EBJ7ZJwC9tzncEjVA).
 We arrive a little earlier than expected, and nobody's hungry yet because of the breakfast we all ate (I didn't eat breakfast and was starving lol but oh well), so we swapped our day around a little bit and explored the fish auction area and looked at the spear fishing boats.

 {{< figure src="chengboats.JPG" alt="Boats in Chenggong harbor" caption="The boats all had really cool designs and surprisingly clean paintjobs.
 The sloping ramp in the bottom left of the image is where a spear fisherman stands / squats, looking out for a marlin to spear.
 Apparently accidents are somewhat rare, but when they do happen they can be somewhat horrifying because the fisherman is partially strapped in.
 Though, according to the restaurant owner, only one person has died during his lifetime." >}}
 {{< figure src="chengdrysquid.JPG" alt="Dry squid in trays" caption="We briefly chatted with a shop selling dry squid.
 They say it typically takes a day or two to dry in the sun, longer if the sun isn't out.
 They add some combination of salt and cooking alcohol." >}}